leannhuang/voice-control-inventory-management/README.md

 6. Create a file named `.env` in this folder based on `envtemplate`.
 Provide values for all variables.

-7. Deploy edge modules on your edge device (The edge modules run on devkit will be replaced by the edge modules defined in the `deployment.template.json`)
+7. Deploy edge modules on your edge device (Note: The edge modules run on devkit will be replaced by the edge modules defined in the `deployment.template.json`)
    1. In the Visual Studio Code explorer, right-click the `deployment.template.json` file and select Generate IoT Edge Deployment Manifest.

         ![generate manifest](docs/images/generate-manifest.png)